fdsig/bechdel/README.md

 Depending on your OS there may be other AutoNLP (sub) dependencies when install requirments.txt these will most likely be flagged for further info see [AutoNLP](https://github.com/huggingface/autonlp) GitHub repository. (a very interesting project in its own right)

+To do

+- [ ] train on text classifier model
+- [ ] log with wandb
+- [ ] expand code to include hf model